kramfs/wstunnel-systemd/README.md

 # Description
 Download wstunnel and setup systemd style service script.
-This assume the wstunnel service will run in the horizon server
+This assume the wstunnel service will run in the keystone server.

 Clone
 -------------